How to start an online business in Malaysia

 Why a shorter plan works

 Traditional business plans are often written to pitch investors and lenders.
-But online startups cost less to launch, so you're less likely to need outside funding.
-This frees you to write a plan that works for you, whether that's 20 pages or just one.
+But online startups cost less to launch, so you are less likely to need outside funding.
+This frees you to write a plan that works for you, whether that is 20 pages or just one.

 Why you may only need a one-page plan

-A one-page plan works because you won't have all the information you need upfront.
+A one-page plan works because you will not have all the information you need upfront.
 Almost 60% of new online business owners struggle to forecast revenue for their first few months, according to the Global eCommerce report.

 Revenue depends heavily on digital marketing, which is a rolling experiment in the early days.
-You'll try multiple tactics across different platforms before finding what works.
+You will try multiple tactics across different platforms before finding what works.

 Because online startups launch with uncertainty, shorter and more fluid plans make sense.
-Choose a format that's easy to update as you learn.
+Choose a format that is easy to update as you learn.

 Shorter plans still matter

-Planning still matters, even when it's abbreviated.
-Working through the steps of a business plan forces you to examine your startup from multiple angles, and the data supports this: small businesses with a marketing plan are 6.7 times more likely to report marketing success than those without one.
+Planning still matters, even when it is abbreviated.
+Working through the steps of a business plan forces you to examine your startup from multiple angles.
+The data supports this: small businesses with a marketing plan are 6.7 times more likely to report marketing success than those without one.

 Creating a budget for a digital business

-A digital business budget tracks your startup costs and estimates when you'll break even.
+A digital business budget tracks your startup costs and estimates when you will break even.
 While online businesses cost less to run than physical stores, beginners often overlook several significant expenses.
+See the guide to startup business costs for a full breakdown.

 Three common ecommerce budgeting mistakes